BenjaminSchwenker/tbsw/README_X0.md

-#Introduction to X/X0 measurements with the test beam analysis software (tbsw)
+#Introduction to X/X0 measurements with the test beam software (tbsw)

 This README is a step-by-step explanation of how to generate a calibrated X0 image with the test beam software framework.
 The data reconstruction will be explained on the simple example script workspace/tbsw_x0.py.
 The script simulates a test beam experiment where charged tracks cross a misaligned pixel telescope containing six Mimosa 26 detector planes and a centered DUT.
 Afterwards, the simulated raw data is calibrated and reconstucted.

+__ Due to the large track sample needed for the X/X0 imaging running this script will take several hours!__

 There are a number of different reconstruction steps, which are necessary for generating a calibrated X/X0 image.
 All of these steps are included in the